yu-ming-chen/tp/docs/UserGuide.md

 When you create a new budget, it will be displayed as a budget card in the list view.

-> 📕 You can create a budget with no threshold to simply track your total expenses
+> 📕 You can create a budget with no threshold to simply track your total expenses.

 ✏️ Example: `create n/Temasek Hall Student Council p/1200`